Kubernetes on Proxmox: A Practical Guide

 Plan your network configuration carefully, especially for high-availability clusters.
 Reserve sufficient IP addresses for your control plane and worker nodes.
 For advanced networking features within your Kubernetes cluster, consider a CNI plugin like Calico or Cilium.

-Install Kubernetes on Proxmox
+Installing Kubernetes on Proxmox

 This section outlines how to install a Kubernetes cluster on Proxmox.
 It covers setting up the virtual machine, installing Kubernetes components, and configuring the basic cluster.

-Set Up VMs or LXCs
+Setting Up VMs or LXCs on Proxmox

 To run Kubernetes on Proxmox, you can choose between virtual machines (VMs) or Linux Containers (LXCs).
 VMs offer better isolation, similar to bare metal servers, while LXCs provide a lighter option with less overhead and are suitable for resource-constrained environments.
 Before you create your cluster, ensure your Proxmox worker nodes have your preferred container runtime installed and configured.

-Install Kubernetes Components
+Installing Kubernetes Components on Proxmox

 After setting up your VMs or LXCs, install the core Kubernetes components. kubeadm streamlines cluster creation.
 Consider using tools like OpenTofu (a Terraform fork) and Cloud-init to automate VM provisioning.